North Davis Creek Campground

 About

-North Davis Creek Campground is located on the western arm of Wickiup Reservoir at the connection to North Davis Creek in Deschutes National Forest.
-The campground sits beneath a mixed conifer canopy near remnants of past lava flows, offering a secluded camping experience as it is rarely busy.
-Wickiup Reservoir's relatively warm water and cooler deep channels create excellent fishing opportunities.
-The area is renowned for its brown trout, as well as kokanee and Coho salmon, rainbow trout, brook trout, whitefish and chub.
-Visitors also enjoy boating, canoeing, and swimming.
-A boat launch area is located within the campground, though autumn access may be limited due to low water levels.
-The campground is approximately 56 miles southwest of Bend on the Cascade Lakes Scenic Byway.
-Nearby attractions include Newberry National Volcanic Monument (45 minutes away) and the Lava River Cave, the longest continuous lava tube in Oregon.
-The Cascade Lakes Scenic Byway climbs 66 miles through the Cascade Range, weaving past snow-capped peaks and alpine lakes.
+North Davis Creek Campground is located on the western arm of Wickiup Reservoir in the Deschutes National Forest, situated near remnants of past lava flows beneath a mixed conifer canopy.
+The campground offers 14 standard nonelectric sites, each equipped with a picnic table and fire ring with grill.
+Vault toilets and drinking water from a hand pump are available.
+The reservoir provides excellent fishing opportunities for brown trout, kokanee and Coho salmon, rainbow trout, brook trout, whitefish, and chub.
+Visitors also enjoy boating, canoeing, swimming, and wildlife viewing.
+A boat launch is located within the campground, though it becomes inaccessible in autumn when water levels drop.
+Nearby attractions include Newberry National Volcanic Monument approximately 45 minutes away, where visitors can explore Lava River Cave, the longest continuous lava tube in Oregon.
+The Cascade Lakes Scenic Byway climbs 66 miles through the Cascade Range past snow-capped peaks and alpine lakes.

 Directions

-From Bend, OR: Travel 56.2 miles southwest on Cascade Lakes Hwy (46).
+From Bend, OR: Travel 56.2 miles southwest on Cascade Lakes Highway (Route 46).
 The campground is on the east side of the highway.

 Amenities